CuiyingLin17/IS477BusinessCoders/ProjectPlan.md

 This consumer price index dataset measures the change in the price level paid by consumers for getting good/services.
 It could reflect the purchasing power of consumers.
 In our project, this dataset could help us to know whether it is a key variable associated with the changes in retail sales from 2016-2026.
 (We use the CPIAUCSL series available through FRED, which is originally sourced from the U.S. Bureau of Labor Statistics (BLS).)

-https://data.bls.gov/series-report; series id: CUSR0000SA0; bruh this works now https://fred.stlouisfed.org/series/CPIAUCSL
+https://data.bls.gov/series-report; series id: CUSR0000SA0;
+https://fred.stlouisfed.org/series/CPIAUCSL
-U.S. Bureau of Labor Statistics; public data
+U.S. Bureau of Labor Statistics; Public Data

 **Retail sales**

 This dataset measures the total monthly sales of retail trade and food services in the U.S. since 1992.
 In our project, it is the key factor which we want to research.
 The dataset  we picked is from FRED with the series id RSAFS.

 https://fred.stlouisfed.org/series/RSAFS；series id: RSAFS
-U.S. Census Bureau; public data
+U.S. Census Bureau; Public Data

 **Income**

 This dataset measures income available to individuals after taxes and reflects consumers’ ability to spend.
 In this project, it helps us analyze whether changes in income are related to changes in U.S. retail sales.We use the DSPI series from FRED.

 https://fred.stlouisfed.org/series/DSPI
-U.S. Bureau of Economic Analysis; public data
+U.S. Bureau of Economic Analysis; Public Data
 </p>

 # Timeline